Help! My Cats Are Fighting!

 Is There Hope For My Fighting Cats?

 This is the most common question I’m asked when contacted by prospective clients.
-While there are many things that can make it more or less likely for fight cats to at least tolerate each other, in many cases there is hope.
+While there are many things that can make it more or less likely for fight cats to at least tolerate each other, in many cases there is hope as long as you aren’t expecting a rapid resolution.
 Sometimes things will naturally get better.
 Other times, you’ll need to help the cats along.
 In many situations, with a little (or a lot) of patience, you can have a house without the constant hiss of cats trying to murder each other.

 Share on Social!